JI Course 111: LOVING FOR A LIFETIME

 These issues are felt to varying degrees by each maturing marriage, but every maturing marriage is faced with addressing at least some of these across their lifespan.

-Each of these cultural issues simultaneously presents both a unique threat, and a robust opportunity for ongoing faith formation of the partners in maturing marriages, and for the strengthening of the vocational marital bond itself.
+Each of these cultural issues simultaneously presents both a unique threat, and a robust opportunity for ongoing faith formation of the partners and for the strengthening of the vocational marital bond itself.
 Addressing such issues themselves offers maturing couples the “stuff” of life that can either drive them further apart or closer together.
 These times can therefore be seen as “sacred moments” or “holy tensions” in that couples can there discover deeper connection with one another by entering into a profound and faith-filled journey toward a fuller and richer communion with God.
 Here is the spiritual underpinning of the meaning of mature life living, discovering God anew in the simple NOW of life

 Course 111 is one of 12 courses that make-up the JOHNSON Institute curriculum in Spiritual Gerontology and Maturing Adult Faith Formation, culminating in student's earning their Professional Certificate in Spiritual Gerontology (PCSG).